-Residential land usage, as identified in Illustration 2, is located in the northern and southern portions of the Study Area.
-Residential properties within these areas are predominantly single family.
-The housing stock is comprised of masonry, brick, and frame construction, with the majority of structures ranging in age from 50 to 100 years.
+Residential land usage, as identified in Illustration 2, is located throughout the Study Area.
+The residential properties are predominantly single family.
+The housing stock is comprised of masonry, brick, and frame construction, with the majority of structures ranging in age from 40 to 100 years.

-The commercial land use and building types, as identified in Illustration 2, exists primarily along both sides of 2nd Street.
+The commercial land use and building types, as identified in Illustration 2, exists primarily along both sides of Highway 6-34 and Burlington Avenue.
 These commercial uses tend to be the type of use associated with Highway Commercial Districts.
-The buildings are predominantly over 25 years of age (52.4%) and are constructed from brick, steel and frame.
+The commercial buildings are predominantly over 20 years of age (72.2%) and are constructed from brick, steel and frame.